-Though having long equivocated on the issue of Agent Orange’s environmental and human health impact, the U.S. is now cooperating with Viet Nam on Dioxin contamination cleanup efforts.
+Though having long equivocated on Agent Orange’s environmental and human health impacts, the U.S. is now cooperating with Vietnam on Dioxin contamination cleanup efforts.

-The U.S. and Vietnam finally were able to break through their impasse in 2006 when President George W. Bush visited Viet Nam.
-In the joint statement with Prime Minister Nguyen Minh Triet the two countries agreed “that further joint efforts to address the environmental contamination near former Dioxin storage sites would make a valuable contribution to the continued development of their bilateral relationship.”
+The U.S. and Vietnam finally were able to break through their impasse in 2006 when President George W. Bush visited Vietnam.
+In the joint statement with Prime Minister Nguyen Minh Triet the two countries agreed to “further joint efforts to address the environmental contamination near former Dioxin storage sites would make a valuable contribution to the continued development of their bilateral relationship.”
 While not addressing the issue of disabilities related to Agent Orange, the statement publicly acknowledged for the first time that Dioxin contamination was a bilateral issue of concern to both nations.
-This opened the door for the U.S. Congress to start allocating funds to address Agent Orange’s impacts in Viet Nam.
-The first allocation came in May 2007 when $3 million was allocated for the “remediation of Dioxin contaminated sites in Vietnam, and to support health programs in communities near those sites.”
+This opened the door for the U.S. Congress to start allocating funds to address Agent Orange’s impacts in Vietnam.
+The first allocation came in May 2007, when $3 million was allocated for the “remediation of Dioxin contaminated sites in Vietnam, and to support health programs in communities near those sites.”

 Over the years, U.S. aid has increased to support the cleanup efforts of designated hotspots contaminated with Dioxin.
 This financial commitment has also gone toward programs assisting Vietnamese with disabilities who lived in the heavily sprayed regions or near known Dioxin hotspots.

 In the early 2000s, the Vietnamese government prioritized the Da Nang, Phu Cat and Bien Hoa bases for Dioxin remediation.
-An estimated total of $58.7 million—$250 per cubic meter of soil and sediment—was needed on this operation, according to the Global Environmental Facility of the United Nations Development Programme.
-This estimate turned out to be very low as more information about the extent of the contamination and remediation costs were discovered.
+An estimated total of $58.7 million—$250 per cubic meter of soil and sediment—was needed for this operation, according to the Global Environmental Facility of the United Nations Development Program.
+This estimate turned out to be low as more information about the extent of the contamination and remediation costs were discovered.